-- 2. Move "OFF" lever located at bottom of thermostat to the right if set on "OFF" position. - Set thermostat above room temperature to begin blower operation.
+- 2. Turn thermostat switch on. - 3.
+Turn thermostat above room temperature to begin blower operation.
 A slight delay will occur before the blower comes on.
 Allow blower to run for 5 minutes for combustion chamber purge cycle. - 4.
 After 5 minutes, move thermostat lever below room temperature.
 Blower will remain on.
 Wait approximately 2 minutes for blower to go off. - 5.
-Open LP gas tank valve. - Set thermostat to desired setting.
-If set above room temperature, blower will come on. - Allow 30 seconds for main burner to light after blower comes on.
+Open LP gas tank valve. - 6.
+Set thermostat to desired temperature.
+If set above room temperature, blower will come on. - 7.
+Allow 30 seconds for main burner to light after blower comes on.
 This furnace is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - 8.
-If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
+If burner does not light, repeat Steps 1 through 5.
+(If heat does not come out of the heat duct after a minute or so, the burner is not lit.) - 9.
+If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
 Do not continue to cycle furnace through thermostat in an attempt to get ignition.